Evertras/lakitu/README.md

 # Apply the Ansible roles
 make ansible-apply

-# Try a sample Nomad job
+# Try a sample Nomad job - note this uses the values in .envrc.example to point
+# to the cluster and use our local Nomad CLI binary.
+If you don't use direnv,
+# you should set NOMAD_ADDR and use ./bin/nomad instead.
-./bin/nomad run samples/hello-world.nomad
+nomad run samples/hello-world.nomad

 # Check the output to see which host it ran on
-./bin/nomad status hello
+nomad status hello
-./bin/nomad alloc logs abcdef hostname
+nomad alloc logs abcdef hostname

 # Tear everything down
 vagrant destroy -f